estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 console.log(greeting); // doesn't break the code, prints undefined
 ```

-on the other hand, having functions declared with the keyword `function` can be place anywhere in the code, because the browser takes them to the top after parsing the JS code.
-This is called hoisting.
+on the other hand, having functions declared with the keyword `function` can be placed anywhere in the code, because the browser takes them to the top after parsing the JS code.
+This is called **hoisting**.

 ```js
 addNumbers (1,2); //works thanks to hoisting